-5.3.6 Workers are paid regularly at scheduled intervals agreed both by the worker and the employer, but must be at least monthly.
+5.3.6 Workers are paid regularly at scheduled intervals, but at least monthly.
+Worker and employer both agree on the payment schedule.

 Records are maintained, per worker, of hours worked (regular and overtime) and/or volume produced (if applicable), calculation of wages and deductions, and wages paid.
 Workers are provided pay slips with each payment containing this information.